sgarvett/RepairAR/README.md

 This is a prototype app to facilitate repair training using augmented reality.

-Main branch would eventially use SwftUI/RealityKit.
+Main branch would eventually use SwftUI/RealityKit.

-Branch is currently built with UIKit/SCNKit which are both better supported and have better developer features.
+Branch is currently using UIKit/SCNKit under testApp directory which are both better supported and have better developer features.

 ![](repairPrototype.gif)